-- Students who fail two nursing courses, whether the same or different nursing courses, will be dismissed automatically from their respective program and the Lienhard School of Nursing. - A graduate student who has successfully completed one prior Probationary Semester and, based on current academic performance, would otherwise be placed on probation, will be dismissed automatically from the LSN graduate program in which they are enrolled and the Lienhard School of Nursing.
+- Graduate students whose CQPA is below 2.75 will be dismissed automatically from their respective program and the Lienhard School of Nursing. - Students who fail two nursing courses, whether the same or different nursing courses, will be dismissed automatically from their respective program and the Lienhard School of Nursing. - A graduate student who has successfully completed one prior Probationary Semester and, based on current academic performance, would otherwise be placed on probation, will be dismissed automatically from the LSN graduate program in which they are enrolled and the Lienhard School of Nursing.